 Phil handles all variants of water and wastewater utility matters including surface water and groundwater permitting, water rate proceedings, water supply contracts and the acquisition of water and wastewater service for development.

 Phil is also a trained mediator who uses those skills on a routine basis.
-Phil has been listed in Best Lawyers© in the field of Environmental Law – Water Rights since 2006.
+Phil has been listed in Best Lawyers©, Environmental Law – Water Rights since 2006.

 In matters regarding water districts and water supply corporations, Phil’s experience includes: